wiseweb-works/blog/README.md

 - [X] Publish first version of website
 - [X] Multi-language Support (since 03.2022)
     - [X] English
-    - [X] German
+    - [X] Deutsch
-- [ ] Add Useful software reviews and code reviews
+- [X] Add Useful software reviews and code reviews
-- [ ] Add Additional Templates for non-js users
+- [Partial-Ready] Add Additional Templates for non-js users
-- [ ] Add a roadmap to create your own Hugo site with PaperMod theme
+- [ ] Add a roadmap about our new PaperMod-X theme (Soon!)

 See the [open issues](https://github.com/wiseweb-works/blog/issues) for a full list of proposed features (and known issues).